Skip to content

 ops emails to the operator

-Morning brief + evening retro, ≤150 words each
+Morning brief + evening retro, short enough to read on a phone.

 1